vshn/odootools/doc/design.md

 Payslips can be queried and updated - just not with the normal VSHNeer access levels.
 Easiest solution would be to enable at least read access so that odootools can accumulate the delta.

-### Get FTE ratio instead of manually entering it?

-FTE ratio can also be queried, but not with current VSHNeer access levels.
-The contracts and the ratio are available as fields - one just needs access to it.

 # Backlog